zhu-xlab/So2Sat-LCZ42/README.md

 read_file.py:	a demo python script to read in the files, and visualize a pair of patches
 		Required python packages: h5py, numpy, and matplotlib.

-*note:		testing.h5 will be released in a future version of this dataset

-# Description of the content of sen1
+## Description of the content of sen1
 Sentinel-1 data bands (the 4th dimension of data):
 	1st band: Real part of original VH complex signal
 	2nd band: Imaginary part of original VH complex signal